How Does Surrogacy Work?

 Did you know that by considering surrogacy and clicking this article, you’ve already begun the surrogacy process?

 Your surrogacy specialist will be your point of contact and will oversee the entire gestational surrogacy process from your initial phone call to well after the surrogacy process is completed.
-She will be available to answer any questions you have along the way, offer support and advice and make sure that your surrogacy journey is proceeding as smoothly as possible.
+Your specialist will be available to answer any questions you have along the way, offer support and advice and make sure that your surrogacy journey is proceeding as smoothly as possible.

 The SPQ will ask you a variety of questions that are important for how we will tailor the process of surrogacy to your situation, including: